spencerjirehcebrian/dotfiles/VIM.md

 **Treesitter**:
 - `:InspectTree` - See syntax tree (great for debugging highlighting)
 - `:Inspect` - Show highlight groups under cursor

+**Code Folding (UFO)**:
+- Use `zM` to fold all code, then `zo` to selectively open sections you're working on
+- Press `K` on a folded line to preview its contents without opening
+- Combine with Telescope: `<Space>ff` to find file, then `zM` to collapse all functions
+- Great for understanding code structure at a glance
+- Folds automatically work for functions, classes, objects, arrays, and more

 ### Learning Resources